 Effective March 21, 2018, FTL entered into a Management Service Agreement (the Subveho MSA) with Subveho, LLC (Subveho), pursuant to which Subveho agreed to perform various services such as, but not limited to, research and development, manufacturing activities, general and administrative, business development, advisory, and other management services necessary for the operations of the Company.
 Such services were performed on behalf of Subveho by an individual who was a partial owner of Subveho and who acted in the capacity of an officer of the Company based on the nature of such services.
 Pursuant to the Subveho MSA, in June 2018, the Company issued to Subveho options to purchase 486,014 shares of the Company's common stock at an exercise price of \$0.18 per share.
-In addition, FTL agreed to pay Subveho \$75,000 per quarter for services provided to the Company were \$75,000 and \$0.3 million for the periods ended December 31, 2020 and 2019, respectively, which are included in the total management fee expenses in Note 9(a).
+In addition, FTL agreed to pay Subveho \$75,000 per quarter for services up to an agreed upon hour limit.
+Services outside of this agreed upon hour limit were to be billed separately.
+Total expenses FTL paid to Subveho under the Subveho MSA for services provided to the Company were \$75,000 and \$0.3 million for the periods ended December 31, 2020 and 2019, respectively, which are included in the total management fee expenses in Note 9(a).
 The Subveho MSA was terminated effective March 2020.